Andy2887/Chef-Next-Door/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 📝 TODO

+- Users need to be able to crop the images they upload
+- On the root page, the author of recipes is not showing up
+- Users should not be able to access the register page if they already login
+- Comments function
+- "My recipes" section
+- Change Password function
+- Delete account function
+- Redesign the upload profile image button

 ## 🔗 Resources

 ### Supabase Auth